Da Vinci's Notebook: "Enormous Penis", rise in popularity and Brontosaurus (2001-2002)

 In 2001, the song "Enormous Penis" was released as the group's first and only single.
 Around this time, interest in the band spiked as they began to get played on the syndicated Bob and Tom radio show.
 The appearance on the show led to high demand for the single.
-Their signature songs played on the show included "Ally McBeal", "Enormous Penis", "Liposuction", and "Title of the Song".
+Their signature songs played on the show included "Another Irish Drinking Song", "Ally McBeal", "Enormous Penis", "Liposuction", "Face Like Billy Joel" and "Title of the Song".
 "Enormous Penis" remains Da Vinci's Notebook's most popular song.

 The group would release their final album, Brontosaurus, in the following year, which included "Enormous Penis".
 It was produced by Richard Greene, who had previously produced The Life and Times of Mike Fanning.
 Guest appearances include Eddie Hartness and Robbie Schaefer of Eddie from Ohio, Valerie Vigoda from GrooveLily, and a cappella singer-songwriter Sean Altman.

 The newfound popularity brought by the Bob and Tom Show would bring more critics and fans to the album, with the album releasing to positive reviews.
-The album was the band's final release before disbanding in 2004.
+The album was the band's final full release before disbanding in 2004.

 Final years, disbandment, and legacy (2002-present)

 The group toured, locally and nationally, for ten years.
 Highlights included some of the most prestigious folk venues and festivals on the East Coast, such as the Falcon Ridge Folk Festival.

 In 2004, the band stopped touring and regular performances.
 Two of the members, Sabourin and DiCostanzo, then hit the road as a musical duo dubbed Paul and Storm.
-Da Vinci's Notebook will still perform together on occasion for corporate shows.

 In addition to their albums, Da Vinci's Notebook also recorded a track called "The Ballad of The Sneak" for the Homestar Runner cartoon website.
 This song was credited to the entire group, though it was only written and performed by Paul and Storm.

 In 2013, the group's song "Another Irish Drinking Song" was featured in the film Despicable Me 2, with new lyrics in the language of the Minions.

-The song "Enormous Penis" became an online meme, keeping its status as the most popular Da Vinci's Notebook song.